Pryor Field Regional Airport: History

 A newly built $1.8 million terminal building opened in 2008 at the north end of the field as part of a federally funded $3.3 million project.
 This also included lengthening the runway to 6,000 ft to accommodate larger jets and improve safety.

 In January 2010, the pilot training site was designated a historic landmark and added to the Alabama Register of Landmarks and Heritage.
-In March of 2010, the FAA awarded Pryor Field $75,000 to construct a fuel farm.